salehmiri90/AnsibleCisOps/CIS_winserver2022_21H2/README.md

 &#9745; Provide a user to Ansible with admin privileage on Windows Machine.

-&#9745; Establish netowrk access between Ansible server and your endpoints on TCP ports: `5985` and `5986` .
+&#9745; Establish netowrk access between Ansible server and your endpoints on TCP ports `5985` and `5986` .

 &#9745; Run `Configure Remoting for Ansible.ps1` file with admin privileage on Windows Machine.